 OH BOY, HOW I used to love Seal.

-I first fell in love with the big, London-bred Nigerian one in the late '90s, when his third album, Human Being, was released.
-That perfect LP - deep and raw, with a coat of gloss - would be his creative high.
-It was Top 40 pacification after that; deadly dull covers, and lashings of that tedious German bint (Heidi, of course.
-Well it would be, wouldn't it?)
+I first fell in love with the big, London-bred Nigerian one in the late '90s, with the release of his third album, Human Being.
+That near perfect album - deep and raw, with a coat of gloss - would be his creative high.
+After that, it was Top 40 desperation and deadly dull covers.

-Kiss From A Rose never did it for me, but Bring It On, and Alive, and Newborn Friend hit the spot.
+His biggest hit, Kiss From A Rose, never did it for me, but Bring It On, Alive, and Newborn Friend hit the spot.
 Crazy is still intoxicating, and Killer is as serrating and electrifying as it ever was.
 And have you ever heard Come See What Love Has Done, from the Killer EP?
 How about No Easy Way?
 "Close your heart / Close your eyes / Fake a kiss and / Say goodbye / When you know it's not the way / And you're leaving home today..."
 Or how about Future Love Paradise.

 Seal's last master-stroke, maybe, was 2003's awesome Love's Divine, a truly perfect record, blessed with a perfect video of epic proportions, directed by Sanji Senaka (who also helmed The Pharcyde's Passin' Me By).

-As When A Man Is Wrong (my favourite Seal song) goes, "sometimes I get thing wrong to get things right."
+And as When A Man Is Wrong (my favourite Seal song) goes, "sometimes I get thing wrong to get things right."
 Perhaps one we'll get '90s Seal back.
-A prayer for the dying, anyone?
+Prayer for the dying, anyone?